 After adding two new posts, the resulting Digest email would look like this, as seen in an email log (your inbox will likely style the email and make it look better):

 If you’d like to test your digest notifications ahead of time (i.e. not have to wait until the specified time for them to trigger automatically), you can trigger them manually by going to these URLs for each digest frequency respectively.
+After visiting this URL, it will return you to the WordPress Dashboard.
 Remember to replace https://www.domain.com with your own.

 This add-on uses the built in WordPress cron to schedule digest notifications and and as such, requires that the site is visited to ensure that the cron runs.
 More information about this standard WordPress behaviour is available to read on WordPress.org here.
 Additionally, I’ve written a support document which can help in troubleshooting and fixing WP Cron issues, available here.

 Grouping notifications of different types into a single digest (e.g. New Post Published, Post Updated, Post Scheduled, etc.) isn’t currently supported but may come at a later date.

 Still have a question?
 Ask me a pre-sales question here and i’ll gladly help.